Rods27/react-query-course/README.md

 and then, type `npm run dev`.

-to run the client side, go to the client folder, run `npm install && npm run dev`.
+to run the client side, go to the client folder, run `npm install` and  `npm run dev`.